JavaScript's promised convenience

 );

-accepts functions that return both synchronous values and Promise
+then accepts functions that return both synchronous values and Promises.

 used as the final value.